 I know I spent a ton of money going to birthday parties and weddings over the years.
 Sometimes you just have to say no if you cannot truly afford it.

 52. Take Advantage of your Employer’s Retirement Plan

 Most employers match contributions to their 401K plans up to a certain amount so by not signing up you’re losing money.

 You may not think of this as a money saving tip but it is.
 If you have your identity stolen or compromised you can lose lots so make sure you’re protected in every way.
 Always check your credit reports for errors.
 You can check your credit report for free each year by visiting annualcreditreport.com.

 54. Buy In Bulk.

-Use a service like Zaycon Fresh or go to a wholesale store, buy on sale and freeze.
+Use a meat delivery service or go to a wholesale store, buy on sale and freeze.
 To make it easier you can even prepare freezer meals that will be ready to go when you need them.